stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     ...
     ```

-1. The following program calculates and displays the average grade of a student, but it contains several errors.
+1. The following program calculates and prints the average grade of a student, but it contains several errors.
 Fix the program so that it works correctly.

     ```python
     ###
-    # A program that calculates and displays
+    # A program that calculates and prints
-    the average grade of a student
+    # the average grade of a student
     #
     math = 5
     art = 4